bixingxie/Email-Subscription-Manger/Build.md

     The DB schema is as follows:

+1. CREATE USER 'ESMUser'@'localhost' IDENTIFIED BY 'password';

-1. CREATE DATABASE EmailSubscriptionManager;
+2. CREATE DATABASE EmailSubscriptionManager;

+3. USE EmailSubscriptionManager;

-2. CREATE TABLE all_links (user VARCHAR(500) NOT NULL, vendor VARCHAR(10000) NOT NULL, link VARCHAR(10000) NOT NULL, last_modified timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP, unsubscribed BOOLEAN not null DEFAULT 0, PRIMARY KEY(user, vendor));
+4. CREATE TABLE all_links (user VARCHAR(100) NOT NULL, vendor VARCHAR(10000) NOT NULL, link VARCHAR(10000) NOT NULL, last_modified timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP, unsubscribed BOOLEAN not null DEFAULT 0, PRIMARY KEY(user, vendor));

+5. GRANT SELECT, INSERT, DELETE, CREATE, UPDATE ON `database`.* TO `ESMUser`@`localhost`;

+Note: If you encounter the ERROR 1396 (HY000): Operation CREATE USER failed, when adding a user you have just dropped before, it is caused by a bug from MySQL.
+You can get around it with the following instruction:
+    1.  drop user ESMUser@localhost;
+    2.  flush privileges;
+    3.  create user ESMUser@localhost identified by 'password'